eclipse-vertx/vert.x/js_web_tutorial.md

 1. Validate the user is logged in
 2. If ok, then persist the order in the database
-3. If ok, then send an order confirmation
-4. Send back a confirmation to the client side.
+3. If ok, then send back a confirmation to the client side.

 Copy the following into your editor and save it as `order_mgr.js` in your tutorial top-level directory.